Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

-The trek takes you to many other archaeological complexes along the way.
+The four day trek takes you to many other archaeological complexes along the way.
 It is an off the beaten track experience.
 Which means, it is less crowded.
 This gives you an excellent opportunity to immerse in the nature and history.
 On this trek you will also be visiting some interesting sites like the complex where the architects who worked in this quarry lived.

 You will be re-tracing the footsteps of Incas on the route through which they transported stones.
 The quarry still has many pink marble cut stones scattered around.

 At Treks in Cusco, we have dedicated tour guides for this trek.
 They are locals with an impressive knowledge on history.
 We offer you an experience of a lifetime on your trek to Machu Picchu.

 We recommend you to spend at-least three days in Cusco before the trek to avoid altitude sickness.

 We will pick you up from your hotel at 0600 AM.
 We will then embark on a road trip to Huarocondo.
 Here we will visit an old colonial church.
 From here, we will descend to Socma.
 It is home to a community.

 From here, we will start hiking up the hill to Perolniyoc, an archaeological site.
 It nestles above a waterfall.
 After spending some time in the Perolniyoc cascade, we will do a short up hill hike to our camp site which is in the community of Perolniyoc.